Heroes season 1: Conception

 Heroes began development early in 2006, when Tim Kring, creator of NBC's Crossing Jordan, came up with the show's concept.
 Kring wanted to create a "large ensemble saga" that would connect with the audience.
 He began thinking about how big, scary and complicated he felt the world is, and wanted to create a character-driven series about people who could do something about it.
 Kring felt that a cop or medical drama did not have characters that were big enough to save the world.
 He came up with the thought of superheroes; ordinary people who would discover extraordinary abilities, while still rooted in the real world and in reality.
 Casting directors Jason La Padura and Natalie Hart brought forth a cast of new faces such as Milo Ventimiglia who described the pilot as a "character drama about everyday people with a heightened reality."
 A heightened reality that was brought to light through the work of production designer Ruth Ammon.
 Kring wanted the series to have touchstones that involved the characters and the world they lived in.

 Before he began putting his ideas together, he spoke with Lost executive producer Damon Lindelof, with whom he had worked for three years on Crossing Jordan.
 Kring credits Lindelof for giving him ideas on how to pitch the series to the network and advice on the lessons he (Lindelof) learned about working on a serialized drama.
 The two still speak and support each other's projects.
 When Kring pitched the idea for Heroes to the NBC network, he described the network's reaction as "excited...very supportive."
 He comments that he has been partners with NBC for some time based on his six-year run as showrunner for Crossing Jordan.
 When he pitched the pilot, he described every detail, including the cliffhanger ending.
 When NBC executives asked him what was going to happen next, Kring responded, "Well, you'll just have to wait and find out."
-After the project was greenlit, a special 73-minute version of the pilot was first screened to a large audience at the 2006 Comic Con in San Diego.
+After the project was greenlit, a special 73-minute version of the pilot was first screened to a large audience at the 2006 San Diego Comic-Con.
 It was initially reported that this unaired pilot would not be released, however it was included on the first season DVD set.